M-HT/tumiki_fighters/README.md

 While holding a slow key, the ship becomes slow and the ship direction is fixed.
 Stuck pieces are pulled in and you can prevent a crash of them, but the bonus score reduces to one fifth.
 Enemy's pieces are not stuck while holding this key.
 <hr/>

-The game was created by Kenta Cho (http://www.asahi-net.or.jp/~cs8k-cyu/windows/tf_e.html) and released with BSD 2-Clause License.
+The game was created by [Kenta Cho](https://www.asahi-net.or.jp/~cs8k-cyu/windows/tf_e.html "Kenta Cho - TUMIKI Fighters") and released with BSD 2-Clause License.
 (See readme.txt/readme_e.txt)

-It uses the libBulletML library by shinichiro.h (http://shinh.skr.jp/libbulletml/index_en.html).
+This fork is a port to D version 2, Linux, SDL2, Pandora, DragonBox Pyra.

-This fork is a port to D version 2, Pandora.
-It also contains an OpenGL ES branch.
+It uses the [libBulletML](https://shinh.skr.jp/libbulletml/index_en.html "libBulletML") library by shinichiro.h.

-The Pandora release is based on OpenGL ES branch, but it also works in master branch (OpenGL) using glshim (original or ptitSeb's fork) - https://github.com/lunixbochs/glshim or https://github.com/ptitSeb/glshim
+It uses [BindBC-SDL](https://github.com/BindBC/bindbc-sdl "BindBC-SDL") (D bindings to SDL), which is under [Boost Software License](https://www.boost.org/LICENSE_1_0.txt "Boost Software License").